jeffThompson/CreativeProgramming1/Week09_Animation/README.md

 # ANIMATION

 ### TLDR
-* Make a sketch that includes three animated "scenes" that play automatically and include sound
+* Make a sketch that includes three animated "scenes" that play automatically and includes sound
 * Should run the full size of the browser window
-* Work-in-progress sketch with rough versions of at least two scenes due Nov 17 by 11am EST; upload a screenshot of each scene to Canvas
+* Work-in-progress sketch with rough versions of at least two scenes due Nov 15; upload a screenshot of each scene to Canvas
-* Finished sketch due Nov 24 by 11am EST
+* Finished sketch due Nov 29 (two weeks, while ideating for your final project)
 * Upload two screenshots of each scene to Canvas

 ***